Common Rashes Pictures and Descriptions

-Here are pictures and descriptions of 21 different rash types.
+Here are pictures and descriptions of 21 types of rashes.

 Cellulitis is an infection caused by a bacteria, typically streptococcus or staphylococcus, entering through a crack or break in your skin.
 It may also enter through areas of dry, flaky, or swollen skin.

 Cellulitis causes red, painful, tender, hot, swollen skin and may or may not be accompanied by oozing, blisters, red spots, or skin dimpling.
 It may spread quickly.
-While it typically affects the lower legs, it can also occur in the face, arms, and other areas.
+While it typically presents as a rash on the lower legs, it can also occur as a rash on the arms, face, and other areas.

 A severe infection may cause fever, chills, and red streaks.
 The infection can spread to the lymph nodes and bloodstream, so cellulitis requires immediate medical attention because it can become life-threatening.